jgs110/hd-mern/README.md

 - Retrieve a car by id using an API endpoint

 **Stack**
-This application was built using the MERN stack and MaterialUI.
-Tested using React Testing Library.
+This application was built using the Vite, the MERN stack, and MaterialUI.
+Unit tests were created using React Testing Library and Jest.

 ENV Variables:
 NODE_ENV = development